 What puts a fire under women’s creativity and gets us started on the creative path?
 What keeps us going through challenging times?
 What feeds our souls and opens our hearts throughout our creative lives?

-Join us and a panel of women speakers for an evening of insights, healing reflections and stories.
-Meet women artists, writers and performers.
-Listen to their personal and inspiring presentations, see their work on screen, experience their performances.
+A panel of women artists, writers and performers explored insights, healing reflections and stories.
+We listened to their personal and inspiring presentations, saw their work on screen, experiences their performances.